Mplus

 Mplus Version History

-Mplus Version 1 was first released in November 1998.
-Since that time, Mplus has undergone five major version updates with a few minor updates for each major version.
-The current Mplus version is Version 6.
+Mplus Version 1 was released in November 1998.
+Since that time, Mplus has undergone seven major version updates with a few minor updates for each major version.
+The current Mplus version is Version 8.
 Following are the Mplus release dates:

 Version 6 April 2010